Sam-Dowling/Hashgraph-Database/README.md

 ### Installing

 This project uses Golang.
-Golang was chosen because of it high-performance and it's ease of parallelization.
+Golang was chosen for it's high-performance and it's ease of parallelization.

 ```
 This project was written and tested on Go 1.8